Airbus secures lead over Boeing as 737 Max uncertainty continues

 And then there will be the challenge of winning over the public.

-"It is clear to me that there is something fundamentally flawed in a plane that requires an elaborate and complex software fix to keep it in the air safely," CMC's Mr Hewson said.
-Such a fix may work in a military aircraft where the pilot is able to eject, but it is "simply untenable" in a commercial aircraft that carries hundreds of passengers, the analyst said.

-Despite their current challenges, in the long run, both companies stand to gain from a rising demand for air travel amid a broader move toward urbanization.
-Air traffic is expected to continue growing at a 4 per cent to 5 per cent annual clip, said Pedro Marinheiro, a portfolio manager at Reyl & Cie,"Should things be resolved at Boeing, which is not yet the case, we believe the uncertainty discount applied to Boeing should progressively vanish," he added.
+Despite their current challenges, in the long run, both companies stand to gain from a rising demand for air travel amid a broader move toward urbanisation.
+Air traffic is expected to continue growing at a 4 per cent to 5 per cent annual clip, said Pedro Marinheiro, a portfolio manager at Reyl & Cie.
+BLOOMBERG